jkaewprateep/javascripts_vs_node-js/README.md

 ###  Read and respond to HTML document object from the value from data struct ✳️

+👧💬 🎈 In some applications communication messages need to constructed as structs with templates that is because of debugging and validate of the method and work tracing backlog of the application features. </br>

 ```
 function displayEmployees(){
     const Employees = employees;